Frequently Asked Questions

 Yes, as an orientation tool.
 It works well before a unit begins: students can compare rival frameworks, see historical succession, and surface vocabulary before reading the textbook.
 It should be used alongside primary sources rather than as a final authority.
 Our Trust & Provenance page has more notes for researchers and educators.

-How to read dominance bands, framework relations, and prerequisite maps.
+How to read dominance bands, use guided actions, and follow learning maps.

 How should I read a timeline in Noosaga?#